Why Does My Child Only Listen When I’m Angry?

 Allow me to share a little tale with you:

 Once upon a time, there were a couple of local giants who would fall asleep right in the middle of the village.
-You would think the relatively little people of the village would be terrified to wake those giants, but because they fell asleep so often, they began to make it a game!
+You would think the relatively tiny people of the village would be terrified to wake those giants, but because they fell asleep so often, they began to make it a game!
 Who could wake the Giants?
-So as the villagers would go about their day, and have to walk past what threatened them most, they began enjoying the element of risk, and would timidly poke the giants to see if they could rouse them.
-The giants would stir a bit and if you listened carefully, you could hear a low grumbly threat, “Don’t poke the giant, or else!”
-Yet, nothing would happened.
-So the villagers became more bold in their approach to wake the sleeping giants, until after a length of time, and a number of repeated threats, there was the one last poke that produced a response.
-Suddenly the giants eyes would spring open revealing fiery glares!
+So, as the villagers went about their day and had to walk past what threatened them most, they began to enjoy the element of risk and began timidly poking the giants to see if they could rouse them.
+The giants would stir a bit, and if you listened carefully, you could hear a low grumbly threat, “Don’t poke the giant, or else!”
+Yet, nothing would happen.
+So the villagers became bolder in their approach to wake the sleeping giants, until after a length of time, and a number of repeated threats, there was the one last poke that evoked a response.
+Suddenly, the giant's eyes would spring open, revealing fiery glares!
 Rising up, towering over the little people of the village, the giants would begin to roar in their anger!
 And the villagers would scatter as quickly as possible, disappearing into their cottages and stores, hiding in the darkest corners with the hopes of becoming invisible to their seekers.
 But the little villagers had pushed the giants to their limit of repeated threats, and now they would pay!

 Dad and mom… Does this little tale have a familiar ring?
 Is this a picture of what is happening in our homes on a daily basis?
 Do you find yourself asking this common question?